synanetics/synfhir-store/docs/windows.md

 > Microsoft has deprecated and removed nanoserver for Windows Server 2016.
 Windows Server 2016 users should test their Docker installation by typing `docker run docker/surprise:latest` in an elevated PowerShell followed by enter.

 ### Installing and configuring PostGres
 Currently, the Windows Container distribution does not include the ability to run PostGres within a Windows Container.
-As a result, it is necessary to use a separate PostGres instance which can either run on a dedicated machine within your network, on the same machine as the Model FHIR Proxy (Docker host) or in the cloud.
-The following instructions describe the installation and configuration steps necessary to connect the Model FHIR Proxy to an instance of PostGres running on the Docker host.
+As a result, it is necessary to use a separate PostGres instance which can either run on a dedicated machine within your network, on the same machine as the FHIR Appliance (Docker host) or in the cloud.
+The following instructions describe the installation and configuration steps necessary to connect the FHIR Appliance to an instance of PostGres running on the Docker host.
 If you already have an instance installed then you can skip installation step 1.

-> The following instructions detail how to configure a PostGres installation to run with the containerised Model FHIR Proxy on the same machine (Docker host).
+> The following instructions detail how to configure a PostGres installation to run with the containerised FHIR Appliance on the same machine (Docker host).
 It is recommended that for production deployments, PostGres is run on its own dedicated server that is either hosted inside your network or securely hosted in the cloud as per your own organization's policy and standards.

 1. Install [PostGres 11.x x86-64](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads/)